habitat-sh/habitat/BUILDER_DEV.md

 * NOTE - if you receive this error: "No auth token specified" - make sure you have set HAB_AUTH_TOKEN="<your github token>"  in your environment.z:
 * NOTE - if you receive this error: "No such file or directory (os error 2)" It means that the public key from bldr.habitat.sh (that corresponds to the private key the hart file was signed with) wasn't installed.

-* You will need to follow this same process for any dependencies of anything you want to build locally - the sample app I will use below depends on [core/scaffolding-node](https://bldr.habitat.sh/#/pkgs/core/scaffolding-node/latest), [core/git](https://bldr.habitat.sh/#/pkgs/core/git/latest), [core/node](https://bldr.habitat.sh/#/pkgs/core/node/latest), [core/busybox-static](https://bldr.habitat.sh/#/pkgs/core/busybox-static/latest) - so I will follow the same procedure to download them from production builder, then upload them to my local builder.
+* You will need to follow this same process for any dependencies of anything you want to build locally

 ## Create the project(s) you want to build
 In order to build a package, there needs to be a project created in the database.